KvalitetsIT/helm-service-chart/service/documentation/06_AddingIngress.md

 1. Add the appropriate annotations
 1. Specify what domain/host that should point to the service
 1. Add the tls-part in the example below, if TLS/SSL should be used
     > *Please note that this uses the certificate existing in the secret specified in secretName.
-(It will not create certificate)*
+(It will not create the certificate)*

 ```yaml
   ingress: